software-mansion-labs/expo-brownfield-target/docs/api.md

 `sendMessage`

-Emits a `onMessage` event with the message from Android to the JavaScript listeners
+Emits a `onMessage` event with the message from Android to the JavaScript listeners.

 ```kotlin
 sendMessage(message: Map<String, Any?>)